 All Terrain Tires

-All terrain tires have larger lugs and are also rated for snow, but like all-weather tires, they are a master of none.
+All terrain tires have larger lugs for off roading and are also rated for snow, but like all-weather tires, they are a master of none.

 -